hnqso/minigrid/README.md

 ## Animation

-You can applay CSS `transition` to the grid items e.g.
+You can either add a CSS `transition` to your grid item:

 ```css
 .grid-item {